qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 Count points in polygon
 -----------------------
-Takes a point and a polygon layer and counts the number of points from the first one in each polygon of the second one.
+Takes a point and a polygon layer and counts the number of points from the point layer in each of the polygons of the polygon layer.

-A new polygons layer is generated, with the exact same content as the input polygons layer, but containing an additional field with the points count corresponding to each polygon.
+A new polygon layer is generated, with the exact same content as the input polygon layer, but containing an additional field with the points count corresponding to each polygon.

 .. figure:: img/count_points_polygon.png
   :align: center

-  The labels identify the point count
+  The labels in the polygons show the point count

+|

 An optional weight field can be used to assign weights to each point.
 Alternatively, a unique class field can be specified.
 If both options are used, the weight field